California Court Records

 Who Can See Sealed Criminal Records in California?

-Sealed arrest records under California Penal Code § 851.87 PC are only available to owners of the records and members of the law enforcement.
+Sealed arrest records under California Penal Code § 851.87 PC are only available to owners of the records and members of law enforcement.

 On the other hand, criminal conviction records expunged under Penal Code 1203.4 are available to law enforcement and some other agencies when: